 Students wishing to transfer from a certificate program to the master's within the same program, or vice versa, can do so by submitting the Change of Student Status form.
-Students requesting to switch from one certificate or master's to another in a different program, such as certificate in Population Health to the MS in Health Policy, will follow the Transfer from One Program to Another directions above.
+Students requesting to switch from one certificate or master's to another in a different program, such as certificate in Population Health to the MS in Healthcare Quality & Safety, will follow the Transfer from One Program to Another directions above.
+If a student wants to complete a program, such as a certificate, before transferring, they will need to apply to the other program.
+However, an expedited process is possible and a student should consult their Program Director and the Admissions & Recruitment Manager for more information.